substantiv

 verb

-twist suddenly so as to sprain"wrench one''s ankle"
+twist suddenly so as to sprain

 "The wrestler twisted his shoulder"